 Menzies approved further testing on the mainland.
 The area chosen was Emu Field, 650km north-west of Woomera.
 The date set was 12 months from the first test on October 15, 1953.
 RAAF crews were told they had to fly into the mushroom cloud without protective gear to find out what went on inside.
 They were told it might bring sterility and were offered the chance to turn it down.
 None did.
 When the bomb was detonated on the ground, the RAAF men were in the air 20km away and the explosion nearly tore the planes apart.
 They turned towards the mushroom cloud and took photos.
 When they went inside the cloud, it was like entering a tornado.
 They were “entering the gates of hell”, as one airman put it.
 Under British orders they were told to enter the cloud a second time.

 When they finally landed, they were greeted by scientists in space suits breathing with oxygen bottles who wouldn’t come near the pilots.
 Instead they wanted the canisters attached to the planes and flew them direct to England.
 The pilots realised they were lab rats.
-They were forced to continue the mission to track the radioactive cloud across Australian which drifted east.
-One pilot said the cloud stayed over a Queensland town for five days as it rained but would not reveal the town for fear of being jailed.
+They were forced to continue the mission to track the radioactive cloud across Australia as it drifted east.
+One pilot said the cloud stayed over a Queensland town for five days as it rained but would not reveal which town for fear of being jailed.
 As at Monte Bello, soldiers had to enter the bomb zone without protection to conduct clean-up operations while Geiger counters “went berserk”.

 Northern SA is the home of the Yankunytjatjara people.
 Around 170km north-west of Emu Field, 11-year-old Yami Lester heard a huge bang in the distance.
 The following morning a big black cloud rolled in like a dust storm.
 Lester told the 1985 Royal Commission it frightened his people and he could feel sticky dirt from the black mist.
 People felt sick and had sore and watery eyes.
 Many died in the following days.
 Lester became blind but doctors dismissed a link with the bomb.
 It was an experience repeated across the north of the state.
 But Aboriginal people did not have a vote in 1953 and no one cared about their plight, nor the plight of Australian military personnel in harm’s way.
 Menzies hailed the bomb a great success.
 Progress was too important, as was Australian toadying to Britain.